History Assistant Professor

 Research/Career Interests:

-I research and write on the long-term history of the greater U.S.-Mexico borderlands, the Southwest, the South, and the lands where these regions meet, the Southern Great Plains.
-My book manuscript, The Erased Homeland: Mexicans, the Southern Great Plains, and America’s Future, engages several fields of history, including Chicana/o, Native American, North American West, Great Plains, Nuevo South, borderlands, migration, labor, civil rights, and colonialism.
-Overall, my project counters the depiction of ethnic Mexicans as recent immigrants to the United States, making clear their long-term presence in the nation beyond the Southwest and placing them as an integral part of Southern Plains as well as American history.
+My research focuses on the greater U.S.-Mexico borderlands, the Southwest, the South, and the lands where these regions meet, the Southern Great Plains.
+My book manuscript, The Erased Homeland: Mexicans’ Long Past, the Southern Great Plains, and America’s Future, engages several fields, including Chicana/o, Native American, North American West, Great Plains, Nuevo South, borderlands, migration, labor, civil rights, and colonialism.
+Overall, my book project counters the depiction of ethnic Mexicans as recent immigrants to the United States, making clear their long-term presence in the nation beyond the Southwest and placing them as an integral part of the American story.

-My work has also concentrated on women’s labor and organizing on the U.S.-Mexico border, African American and Mexican American social justice movements and their coalescing, historical memory, along with the cultural ecology of the Southern Plains.
-Through the historical connections that a long-dureé approach reveals, I have brought, and continue bring, these various interests together.
+My scholarship has also concentrated on women’s labor and organizing on the U.S.-Mexico border, African American and Mexican American social justice movements and their coalescing, historical memory, digital humanities, along with cultural ecology.
+Through the connections that a longue dureé approach reveals, I have brought, and continue bring, these various interests together.

-Outside of the university setting, I have worked and volunteered in publicly accessible oral history projects as well as preservation projects focused on harnessing historical assets for community-oriented development.
-My research has also been included within publications for the wider public and historical agencies.
+My public humanities experience includes working and volunteering within publicly accessible oral history projects as well as preservation projects focused on harnessing historical assets for community-oriented development.
+My research has also been included within publications for the wider public and government agencies.